The Inner Dog LLC

 I've made my share of mistakes when working with dogs and like all smart organisms, I've learned from my mistakes, have sought to do better and now I do better.
 My philosophy is not based on "old science", old anecdotes, old beliefs or human ego.
 Instead, they're based on science, the most up to date science of the canine brain, the most up to date science of the canine species, the most up to date science of canine emotion and physicality.
 Scientists, academic qualified and skilled animal behaviorists, ethologists, zoologists, veterinarians, etc. have and are exploring further who and what our dogs are, how they operate and successfully survive and thrive in their world as well as ours.
 Technology is allowing us to discover more, observe more, explore more and the simple fact is that we and our dogs are very much alike.
 Their brain and ours are structurally the same, operate the same, react to emotion the same and the behaviors as a result of emotion are the same.
 Animals on the whole survive and thrive through mutual cooperation.
 Unfortunately, humans not so much.

-I choose to teach.
-Making teaching, fun, safe, and rewarding has been proven in numerous peer-reviewed, scientific studies to be the most effective, most reliable, longest lasting method and positively enhances the human-canine bond.
+Making teaching, fun, safe, and rewarding has been proven in numerous peer-reviewed, real world scientific studies to be the most effective, most reliable, longest lasting method and positively enhances the human-canine bond.